 How is the Atlanta BeltLine Being Developed?

 Atlanta BeltLine, Inc. (ABI) is managing the planning, design and implementation of all aspects of the project with partners in the public and private sectors.
-For the Atlanta BeltLine corridor itself, ABI has formulated a world-class design team led by Perkins+Will.
 Approximately 3,000 acres of underutilized land along the corridor will become available for public and private redevelopment opportunities.
 Funding for the Atlanta BeltLine project comes from a combination of federal, state, local, and private sources.

 - Explore Atlanta BeltLine’s Corridor Design

 - Learn about funding for the Atlanta BeltLine

 You!
 First and foremost, the Atlanta BeltLine is a project by and for the people of Atlanta.
 Thousands of Atlantas have volunteered their time to help realize the Atlanta BeltLine vision.
 In addition, Atlanta BeltLine, Inc., the Atlanta BeltLine Partnership, and the City of Atlanta are all integral to the implementation of the project.